11 Ways To Save For A House: Tips & Tricks To Fund Your Down Payment

 Take some time to reduce your debt before you apply for a mortgage loan.
 Look at exactly how much you owe on your credit cards, student loans, personal loans and auto loans, and create a plan to tackle it.

-6. Rent Out Your Spare Room Or Parking Space.
+9. Rent Out Your Spare Room Or Parking Space

-If you live in an urban area where parking is at a premium, consider renting out any assigned parking you have control over with an app like JustPark.
-JustPark lets you rent out your parking space just like you’d rent out your spare room on AirBnb.
+If you live in an urban area where parking is at a premium, consider renting out any of your assigned parking with an app like JustPark.
+JustPark lets you rent out your parking space just like you’d rent out your spare room on Airbnb.
 If you live in a heavily populated area, this can be an amazing source of extra cash on the weekends.

 Keep in mind that there are special rules on how you can use gift money to pay for your down payment.
 Know your mortgage loan types and read about the rules surrounding gift money and down payments before you accept money for your new home’s down payment.